 Fennel grows wild throughout Italy and both the bulb and dried fennel seeds are used a great deal in Italian cuisine.
 The bulb is often sliced very thinly into a salad (adding a delightful anise flavour and a lovely fresh crunch), its herbs sprinkled over fish as a garnish, or the dried seeds are used in cured and cooked meats.

-Eaten raw, fennel has a slight bitterness, and a lemon sharpness, but once cooked, it develops a sweetness.
+While raw fennel is crunchy with a fresh, sweet anise-like flavour, braising/baking makes it tender and sweeter (similar to cooking carrots).
 The anise and lemon flavours make it an excellent accompaniment to fish or fatty foods.

 When preparing this dish, remove the frilly fronds from each bulb, but do not throw these away as they make an excellent garnish.